juriad/advent2021/README.md

 The task would have been more interesting if the ranges were ints.
 The second part of the task was very expected and also easy to implement.

+## Day 6 - jq

+I wanted to use `Pure` but that requires a different version of `LLVM` which is still compiling...
+`jq` turned out to be a simple language which is quite powerful thanks to its looping / recursive constructs.
+I guess it was easier to solve the task in `jq` than most other languages.
+It was also handy that its `Number` is a 64 bit floating point type which represents integers precisely up to 48 bits.

+The task asked for some statistical information and ti was obvious that we should not simulate each fish independently.
+Since the input looked like CSV, I was fiddling with `jq` to read it.
+After representing the input as a zeroth generation, I used a `while` "loop" to derive the future ones.
+The task was pleasantly simple.
+I was worried that the second part will be something from number theory: what are the last 5 digits of the fish count after 8000000 days.

 # Lists

 ## Language pool